XOR-LIFE/node-production/README.md

 ![](https://i.ibb.co/ryg3wSL/server-tokens.jpg)

-4. Save the file and restart Nginx server for changes to take effect.
+4. Save the file and reload Nginx server for changes to take effect.
 ```
-sudo systemctl restart nginx
+sudo nginx -s reload
 ```

 5. Check now for Nginx version using curl as in Step 1 and you would see that it's disabled.